davidbwilson/StateOfPWAPresentation/notes.md

 		* Why should we be excited about them?
 	* Core Technologies
 		* Service Workers, Manifest, and App Shell Model
-	* Support and New Developments
+	* Vendor Support and New Developments
 	* Not a training session
 		* Give enough information to excite / encourage further exploration
 		* Hoping to give a in-depth service work presentation later this year